derRiesenOtter/bachelor/docs/thesis/discussion.typ

 more generalizable features and thereby mitigating overfitting.

-Since the features contributing to @llps in proteins often differ between proteins with and without @idr::pl, the positive dataset was split accordingly.
+Since the features contributing to @llps in proteins often differ between proteins with and without @idr::pl, the positive dataset was split accordingly
+@hou_machine_2024.
 Separate models were then trained on each subset.
 On the PPMC-lab dataset, this separation had minimal impact on performance.
 However, for the PSPire dataset, the performance of the non-@idr model improved notably.
 As a result, the split-model approach was adopted as the new baseline, and subsequent experiments were built upon this version.

 Both models incorporating @rsa values demonstrated improved performance.
 However, the model that used @rsa values as weights applied to the embedded sequence outperformed the one that simply concatenated the @rsa values with the embeddings.
 These performance gains were observed on both datasets, though they were more pronounced on the PSPire dataset.
-This improvement is intuitive, as amino acids located on the protein’s surface—typically captured by @rsa values—are primarily responsible for molecular interactions.
-Applying @rsa values as weights integrates this structural insight directly into the model in a meaningful way.
+This improvement is intuitive, as amino acids located on the protein’s surface, which is represented by the @rsa values, are primarily responsible for molecular interactions.
+Applying @rsa values as weights integrates this information directly into the model in.

-The addition of @bn (batch normalization) yielded mixed results.
+The addition of @bn yielded mixed results.
 On the PSPire dataset, it improved the performance of the non-@idr model, but led to performance declines when applied to the @idr model or on the PPMC-lab dataset.
 A likely explanation for this inconsistency lies in the use of sequence padding.
 Since protein sequences vary in length, all sequences were padded to a uniform length of 2700.
+As seen in the distribution o sequence length, most proteins in this study were smaller than 1000 residues, which leads many sequences consisting mostly of padded values.
-This means that many input sequences contained more padding than actual amino acids. @bn calculates the mean and standard deviation per channel across the batch—including the padded values.
+@bn calculates the mean and standard deviation per channel across the batch, including the padded values.
 When batches include many short sequences, these padding values disproportionately affect the normalization statistics, skewing the model’s behavior.
 Batches with longer sequences are less affected.
 This imbalance can result in unstable or degraded performance.

 The inclusion of @ptm values did not yield significant improvements on the PPMC-lab dataset.
 On the PSPire dataset, the performance of the @idr model decreased slightly, while the non-@idr model experienced a minor improvement.
-Although @ptm::pl are known to play a role in @llps and their inclusion should theoretically enhance the models, the current databases for @ptm::pl are incomplete.
-Many proteins likely contain unannotated @ptm::pl that have not yet been experimentally identified.
+Although @ptm::pl are known to play a role in @llps @li_post-translational_2022 and their inclusion should theoretically enhance the models, the current databases for @ptm::pl are incomplete.
+Many proteins likely contain unannotated
+@ptm::pl that have not yet been experimentally identified.
 The absence of this data introduces noise, which can interfere with model training and prediction accuracy.

 In the final stage, the different enhancements were tested in various combinations.
-For the @idr model, no combination outperformed the two-layer model augmented with @rsa values used as weights.
+For the @idr model, no combination outperformed the two-layer model with @rsa values used as weights.
 Consequently, this configuration was selected as the final model for @idr proteins.
 In contrast, for the non-@idr model, the combination of @rsa values as weights, @bn, and the inclusion of @ptm values produced the best overall performance.
 This model was